Animal Care and Control

 Boulder County/Outside City of Boulder

 The Boulder County Animal Control Unit provides services to the unincorporated areas of Boulder County, and the towns of Lyons, Superior and Jamestown.
-The cities of Boulder, Erie, Lafayette, Longmont, Louisville, and Nederland provide for animal control services through their respective police departments; for information about local ordinances, contact the respective municipality.
+The cities of Boulder, Broomfield, Erie, Lafayette, Longmont, Louisville, and Nederland provide for animal control services through their respective police departments; for information about local ordinances, contact the respective municipality.
 Animal Control investigates cases involving domesticated animals, animal bites, abused or neglected animals, dogs running at large, sick or injured animals, and barking dogs.

 To report a stray or injured domestic animal outside of the city limits of Boulder, please contact Boulder County dispatch at 303-441-4444.
 For more information, visit the Boulder County Animal Control website.
+If you are in Broomfield city or county, you can visit the Broomfield Animal Services website or call 303-438-6400, for additional contact details.

 Living with Wildlife